01 of 15

 Dine at a Techy Restaurant

-Now the kids are older it can be great to go to restaurants together but it still needs to be interesting so try Inamo which has no waiters as you order your meal through projections on the table.
-Instead of reading about your food, each dish is projected onto space where your plate will be so you can get a much better idea of what your meal will be like.
+Now the kids are older it can be great to go to restaurants together but it still needs to be interesting so try Inamo in Soho where you order your meal through projections on the table.
+Instead of reading about your food, each dish is projected onto a space where your plate will be so you can get a much better idea of what your meal will look like.

 The food is Pan-Asian and I've never had problems finding something for even the fussiest eater.
-And after you've ordered your drinks and meals you can watch 'Chef Cam' and see it all being prepared!
-There are also games to play to keep you entertained while waiting for everyone to finish.Continue to 8 of 16 below.
+And after you've ordered your drinks and meals you can watch the 'Chef Cam' and see it all being prepared in the kitchen!
+There are also games to play to keep you entertained while waiting for everyone to finish.Continue to 8 of 15 below.

 Go to Court